Research and Artistry

 Completion Grants: The Completion Grant mechanism provides funding to faculty who require additional support to complete an active research, creative, or scholarly project of professional significance.
 There must be a discrete outcome or deliverable targeted in the application.
 Moreover, the identified goal must be achievable within the scope of the proposed budget and time-line.
 Preference will be given to externally supported projects that demonstrate the need for additional funding to complete an identified deliverable.

-1 The Research & Artistry Executive Council consists of the Vice President for Research & Graduate Studies, the Associate Vice President for Research, and faculty members selected from the membership of the Research and Graduate Studies Development Council and the Research, Instruction and Public Service Advisory Council.
+1 The Research & Artistry Executive Council consists of the Vice President for Research and Innovation Partnerships, the Associate Vice President for Research, and faculty members selected from the membership of the Research and Graduate Studies Development Council and the Research, Instruction and Public Service Advisory Council.

 Research and Artistry Q&A